paluh/purescript-clappr/README.md

 ## API

+Status of bindings:

+  * basic options

-Currently this lib coverse basic player options, most of event handlers binders and some of built in plugins (with one extras included: `ResponsiveContainer`).
+  * most of event handlers binders

+  * most of built-in plugins

+  * one extra plugin included - `ResponsiveContainer`

 ## Examples

-In `./examples` dir you can find working examples of event handlers binding and plugins setup.
-I'm going to improve build up process soon...
+You can find two examples which show:

+  * how to attach event handlers

+  * how to configure plugins

+Both are self-containted - just check build instructions in their READMEs.